zebranrain/jason-service/README.md

+# Littlejohn
-# Littlejohn (a Robinhood mock)
+## (A Robinhood mock)

+![Toggling Timeframes](https://github.com/zebranrain/jason-service/blob/master/images/01_timeframes.gif)

 Littlejohn is an interactive stock chart, modeled after the one at Robinhood.com.
-It may not be as handsome as Robinhood, but it's every bit as brave and true.
+While it may not be as handsome as Robinhood, it's every bit as brave and true.

 It makes calls to an endpoint serving historical stock price data and renders this data as a simple line chart.
 The user can toggle between timeframes (e.g. 1D, 1W), and the chart is dynamically updated with datapoints for that timeframe.

-![Toggling Timeframes](https://github.com/zebranrain/jason-service/blob/master/images/01_timeframes.gif)

 For a charting library, Littlejohn uses react-vis (//add link).
 While a little light on documentation, react-vis is a powerful and flexible library that looks pretty great right out of the box.
 As the name implies, it's fully integrated into the React API.
 Incidentally, that makes it perfect for this project, which is built in React.